lavmeiker/capistrano-wpcli/README.md

 Flush rewrite rules.
 * `wpcli:rewrite:hard_flush`<br/>
 Perform a hard flush - update `.htaccess` rules as well as rewrite rules in database.
+* `wpcli:uploads:rsync:push`<br/>
+Push local uploads delta to remote machine using rsync.
+* `wpcli:uploads:rsync:pull`<br/>
+Pull remote uploads delta to local machine using rsync.

 ### Configuration

 This plugin needs some configuration to work properly.
-You can put all your configs in capistrano stage files i.e. `config/deploy/production.rb`.
+You can put all your configs in Capistrano stage files i.e. `config/deploy/production.rb`.

 Here's the list of options and the defaults for each option: